 The file’s journey from you to your recipient can start in many ways.
 You can:

-Whatever method you choose to send your file, MFT ensures the data is transferred quickly and securely.
+Whatever method you choose to send your file, MFT software ensures the data is transferred quickly and securely.

 After you send the email, upload the file to your browser, or drop it in a monitored folder, your MFT solution receives the data and secures it in a few different ways.
-MFT can encrypt your files using FIPS 140-2 compliance AES ciphers or the Open PGP standard, among others.
+Managed file transfer can encrypt your files using FIPS 140-2 compliance AES ciphers or the OpenPGP standard, among others.
 To protect your file transmissions, MFT can use SFTP, SCP, FTPS, AS2, and HTTPS protocols to encrypt the data you send.
 And an MFT solution like GoAnywhere MFT allows you to zip compress files before transmission.

 For peace of mind, MFT solutions often include audit logs that store and track crucial audit information.
-This helps with PCI DSS and HIPAA compliance, but it also allows you to track the movement and activity of the file that occur once it leaves you, so you never have to wonder if the transfer was successful, if it failed, or whether or not the file was even opened.
+This helps with PCI DSS and HIPAA compliance, but it also allows you to track the movement and activity of the file that occur once it leaves you, so you never have to wonder if the transfer was successful, if it failed, or if the file was even opened.

-If the recipient has a file to send you, they can repeat the process, starting the journey all over again!
+If the recipient has a file to send you, they can repeat the process, starting the journey all over again.